GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/README.md

 5. Refined the code for Unicode only and modern Windows OSes.
 6. Added a main menu with accelerators.
 7. Use C++ smart pointers instead of raw pointers.
+8. Use C++ strings instead of Windows string pointers.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.